Systems, Entities and Fields

 Physical Entities

-Physical Entities are entities within a system.
+Physical Entities are entities within a System.
 Access to the Physical Entities section can be done in two ways:

-2. By clicking the “Physical Entities” button in the top-right navbar, displaying all available physical entities.
+2. By clicking the “Physical Entities” button in the top-right navbar, displaying all available Physical Entities.

 Physical Entities Buttons